Keto Spaghetti And Meatballs With Zero-Carb Noodles

 - Zero-Carb Noodles.
 I love Wonder Noodles because they have zero net carbs or calories.
 In fact, these keto spaghetti noodles are made of water, yam fiber, lime, and oat fiber.
 Another option for this keto spaghetti recipe is to use shirataki noodles or homemade zucchini noodles, also known as zoodles.

 - Diced chicken liver.
 The meatballs are hand-shaped with a mix of minced beef and finely-diced chicken liver.
 If it’s the chicken liver that makes you doubt this recipe, don’t!
 Give it a try.
 As the keto spaghetti sauce simmers for a while, and because the liver is finely diced, it doesn’t taste like liver at all.
-It simply makes the meatballs super tender and they melt in your mouth.
+It simply makes the meatballs super tender, and they melt in your mouth.

-I learned this recipe from an Italian friend, so it has some deep traditional roots.
 I would never have thought that I would eat chicken liver before she made me this recipe.

 The keto meatballs are one of the secrets of this recipe.
-To make them, slice the chicken liver finely and mix it with the ground beef, Parmesan, herbs, and salt.
+To make them, slice the chicken liver finely and mix it with ground beef, Parmesan, herbs, and salt.

 Then, shape and cook 20 meatballs with onions and garlic.

-Tip: deglaze with beef broth to add a delicious taste!
+Deglaze with beef broth to add a delicious taste!

 The zero-carb keto pasta is very easy to cook!
 They essentially behave like regular spaghetti.